-Table No. Details Table 2A The administrative divisions in the Tripura state Table 2B Census of Tripura Table 3A Past Disasters in the state Table 3B State Specific notified Hazards Table 3C Climate Change Vulnerability and Impacts Table 4A The current constitution of the TDMA Table 4B The current constitution of the Tripura SEC Table 4C The composition of the DDMA Table 4D Functions of Emergency Operations Task force Table 5A Level of Disaster and its Definition Table 5B Departments/ Agencies responsible for issuing warning Table 5C Role and responsibilities of Nodal Departments/ agencies Table 5D.1 ESF of major activities Table 5D.2 Primary and support agencies' responsibilities on ESF Table 6A Major Steps of the Recovery Process and the Key Processes Involved Table 6B Recovery Stages Table 6C Primary Responsibility of Departments in Recovery Table 7A Capacity Development for DRR (State and District) -Check List Table 8A Responsibility Framework Table 9A Mainstreaming DRR into ongoing Flagship Programmes Table 11A Capacity Development for DRR Themes-State and District Table 12A Tripura State wise details of grant-in-aid for 2021-26 (in Crores) Table 12B Year wise allocation of Disaster Risk Management Fund in Tripura Table 13A Roles and Responsibilities of government agencies and NGOs/CBOs in disaster management
+Table No. Details Table 2A The administrative divisions in the Tripura state Table 2B Demographic Details of Districts Table 3A Major events in the state in the recent past Table 3B Hazard Intensity of Districts of Tripura Table 3C State Specific Notified Hazards Table 3D Details of M 5+ earthquakes in Tripura Table 3D.1 The following table presents the loss & damage due to earthquakes [ official records with the R & R Directorate, Revenue Department Table 3E The following table presents the loss & damage due to Floods [ official records with the R & R Directorate, Revenue Department Table 3E.1 The following table presents the loss & damage due to Landslides [ official records with the R & R Directorate, Revenue Department Table 3F The following table presents the loss & damage due to fires [ official records with the R & R Directorate, Revenue Department Table 3G The following table presents the loss & damage due to Thunderstorms [ official records with the R & R Directorate, Revenue Department Table 3H Road Accidents in Tripura.
+Table 3I Climate Change Vulnerability and Impacts Table 4A The current constitution of the TDMA Table 4B The current constitution of the Tripura SEC Table 4C The composition of the DDMA Table 4D Functions of Emergency Operations Centre Table 5A Level of Disaster and its Definition Table 5B Departments/ Agencies responsible for issuing warning Table 5C Role and responsibilities of Nodal Departments/ agencies Table 5D.1 ESF of major activities Table 5D.2 Primary and support agencies' responsibilities on ESF Table 6A Major Steps of the Recovery Process and the Key Processes Involved Table 6B Recovery Stages Table 6C Primary Responsibility of Departments in Recovery Table 7A Capacity Development for DRR (State and District) -Check List Table 8A Responsibility Framework Table 9A Mainstreaming DRR into ongoing Flagship Programme.
+Table 11A Capacity Development for DRR Themes-State and District Table 12A Tripura State wise details of grant-in-aid for 2021-26 (in Crores) Table 12B Year wise allocation of Disaster Risk Management Fund in Tripura Table 13A Roles and Responsibilities of government agencies and NGOs/CBOs in disaster management